Forward brings its personalized healthcare service to Los Angeles

 “It’s absurd to think that the disruption is going to come from the inside,” he says.

-The problem for Aoun, is that existing healthcare solutions can’t “scale” because treatment depends on highly skilled medical professionals (and there’s a shortage of those these days).
+The problem for Aoun is that existing healthcare solutions can’t “scale” because treatment depends on highly skilled medical professionals (and there’s a shortage of those these days).

 “We need to figure out how to scale doctors so that they touch more lives… The same way an engineer can scale through software,” he says.

-Aoun sees Forward as building the tools that other companies can then use to drive down costs and bring the solutions that his company is developing to a larger market.
+Aoun sees Forward as building the tools that other companies can then use to drive down costs and bring to a larger market the solutions his company is developing.

 And, he argues, the Forward price tag isn’t all that expensive. “$149 per month is about half the price of a fancy gym,” he says.
 “We have to start somewhere.”